The Gift of Growth

 Woltman Family College Building

 “Some of the services that will be in the new building will include a cancer welcome center, a resource library, a wig bank and prosthetic center, pastoral counseling and an oratory room, a conference room to accommodate patient and family support groups, mindfulness and meditation, nutritional classes and yoga classes.
 These will be wonderful additions to complement the direct patient care offered at Prebys Cancer Center,” Jensen says.
-“As we launch some of these programs, we’ve been able to reach out to our colleagues at MD Anderson in Houston to learn from their expertise.
-This has given us the traction to utilize those philanthropic gifts in a most meaningful way that truly supports our patient environment.
+“This has given us the traction to utilize those philanthropic gifts in a most meaningful way that truly supports our patient environment.
 What this does is recognize that the cancer journey is so much more than clinical diagnosis and treatment.
 It’s also working together with specialists of different skill sets to supplement physicians with complementary services that take care of patients’ financial, emotional, spiritual, and practical needs, so they can focus on getting better.”

 Comprehensive Cancer Care in Your Community

-While the Prebys Cancer Center and the Woltman Family College Building represent pinnacles of philanthropic growth, Scripps MD Anderson Cancer Center is also expanding services in its other locations and continuing to serve patients in all corners of the San Diego community with the multidisciplinary care they have come to expect from Scripps.
+While the Prebys Cancer Center and the Woltman Family College Building represent pinnacles of philanthropic growth, Scripps Cancer Center is also expanding services in its other locations and continuing to serve patients in all corners of the San Diego community with the multidisciplinary care they have come to expect from Scripps.

-John J. Hopkins Drive
+Scripps Cancer Center, John J. Hopkins

-Scripps MD Anderson Cancer Center has offices in a new medical office pavilion on the campus of Scripps Memorial Hospital Encinitas that offers patients chemotherapy and infusion services, and a dedicated multidisciplinary clinic space that continues to advance health care in the North County coastal region.
+Scripps Cancer Center has offices in a new medical office pavilion on the campus of Scripps Memorial Hospital Encinitas that offers patients chemotherapy and infusion services, and a dedicated multidisciplinary clinic space that continues to advance health care in the North County coastal region.

-Scripps MD Anderson, Scripps Medical Center, Jefferson
+Scripps Cancer Center, Jefferson

-Located in Oceanside at Scripps Medical Center, Scripps MD Anderson Cancer Center, Jefferson, provides specialized care for people living with cancer, including screening and prevention, diagnostic services, and treatments such as surgery, individualized chemotherapy and infusion services and more.
+Located in Oceanside at Scripps Medical Center, Scripps Cancer Center, Jefferson, provides specialized care for people living with cancer, including screening and prevention, diagnostic services, and treatments such as surgery, individualized chemotherapy and infusion services and more.

 This content appeared in San Diego Health, a publication in partnership between Scripps and San Diego Magazine that celebrates the healthy spirit of San Diego.